 Being in charge of groups of people and making them feel like they belong somewhere that needs attention is very gratifying.
 However, it takes a lot of time, and energy too.
 It may be more feasible to delegate such work if managing a group doesn’t directly relate to your primary product.

 Outsourcing customer service lets you stay in control of your team choices while skipping the hassle of handling things like hiring new staff or training them.
+In fact, it eliminates hiring and onboarding burdens.
+In high cost-of-living regions, businesses can save 30–50% on salaries and benefits alone, thanks to leveraging offshore or nearshore staffing.

 Cons of Outsourcing Customer Services: